-[This article, by David Saunders, first ran exactly three years ago at the old site and was the first guest submission for a CC.
-Since starting the new site here, David has become one of our most prolific and accomplished writer/historians, covering a wide array of unusual cars that he has found in Alberta, Canada, most of which were either not imported into the U.S. or are exceedingly rare here.
-David’s contributions have been instrumental in expanding our scope of coverage, and for that we owe him an epic “Thank you”!
-PN]
+(First posted at CC on 2/23/2013) This article by David Saunders first ran in 2010 at the old site and was the first guest submission for a Curbside Classic.
+As such, it opened the doors to what has become an essential part of the current site.
+David, like others that followed him, had never written for publication before, and went on to be become one of our most prolific and accomplished writer/historians, covering a wide array of unusual cars that he has found in Alberta, Canada, most of which were either not imported into the U.S. or are exceedingly rare here.
+David’s contributions, including taking over our tech supervision, have been instrumental in expanding our scope of coverage, and for that we owe him an epic “Thank you”!
+And we always encourage new submissions.
+PN

 The Canadian car market has always been dominated by U.S. makes, but that “special relationship” has also produced some curious efforts to maintain a sense of unique Canadian identity, and/or respond to the distinctive characteristics of our market.
 We had our Plodges (mixed styling of Dodge and Plymouth models); Beaumonts (sold at Pontiac dealerships with Chevrolet engines and Pontiac-style trim); Meteors; Mercury and Fargo trucks, etc.; as well as various European makes, including Vauxhall.
 In addition to selling its models under the Vauxhall brand, GM’s British subsidiary created the Canada-specific Envoy name: Vauxhalls were sold by Pontiac/Buick dealers, and Chevrolet/Oldsmobile dealers, so as not to be left out, received Envoy-badged versions like this Epic.